Maharashtra minister Sarnaik receives first delivery of car from Tesla showroom in Mumbai | Business

 - India

-"Even if the cost is slightly higher today, what matters more is setting the right example and accelerating EV adoption."
+''Even if the cost is slightly higher today, what matters more is setting the right example and accelerating EV adoption,'' he said.
 He said the Maharashtra State Road Transport Corporation (MSRTC) has already procured nearly 5,000 e-buses for public transport, with charging stations being set up across the state.
+Reacting to it, Congress spokesperson Sachin Sawant said, ''Prime Minister Narendra Modi gave the slogan of 'Swadeshi', but state Transport Minister Pratap Sarnaik has shown his disregard to it by purchasing an imported American car.'' ''Isn't this an open violation of the Prime Minister's orders and that too by ministers of the BJP-led government?
+The BJP should comment on it,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)